 2002 – 2010

-The logo consisted of the name of the company.
-It occupied the entire area, made in the form of a horizontal rectangle.
-The letters are smooth, squat, slightly wide.
+The logo consisted of the company name.
+It occupied the entire area, shaped as a horizontal rectangle.
+The letters are smooth, squat, and slightly wide.
 The basic emphasis was on “A,” which looked like an open triangle-within-a-triangle line.
-The first is large, blue; the second is miniature, deep red.
-It was an alternative replacement for the standard “A” crossbar, so it played nicely with the word “Reliance,” turning it into a personalized emblem.
+The first is large and blue; the second is miniature and deep red.
+It was an alternative to the standard “A” crossbar, so it paired well with the word “Reliance,” turning it into a personalized emblem.

-The combination of the final “CE” also stood out: the letters were written in different styles and case.
-“C” – rough, with straight elements without classic bends, “E” – lowercase, soft, with rounding.
+The combination of the final “CE” also stood out: the letters were written in different styles and cases.
+“C” rough, with straight elements without classic bends, “E” lowercase, soft, with rounding.

 2010 – today

-The main change was in the font, so in this version of the logo, the signs are elongated and not as wide as before.
+The main change was in the font: in this version of the logo, the signs are elongated and narrower than before.
 The central “A” remains the key element.
-Instead of the line, a real red triangle is used, and the letter itself has become slightly higher than it was before.
+Instead of the line, a solid red triangle is used, and the letter itself has become slightly higher than before.

 Font and colors